 TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
-In Indiana, undocumented and DACA students may be eligible for a scholarship to attend the following out-of-state institutions:
+In Indiana, undocumented and DACA students may be eligible for an out-of-state scholarship to attend the following institutions:

 - Trinity Washington University (Women’s College)